f-okd/react-native-demo/README.md

 # React-Native Demo

-Experimenting with react-native + zustand for global state management
+Experimenting with react-native, supabase-auth and zustand.
+Mostly getting to grips with expo router + layouts.
+It also makes for a good boilerplate project.

 ## Prerequisites